microsoft/samples-for-ai/README.md

 The scripts of Theano are under [BSD license](https://en.wikipedia.org/wiki/BSD_licenses).

 The scripts of MXNet are under [Apache 2.0 license](https://en.wikipedia.org/wiki/Apache_License#Version_2.0).
-So we just move the original code here without any change.
+There are no changes on the original code.

 The scripts of Chainer are under [MIT license](https://github.com/chainer/chainer/blob/master/LICENSE).